penghu-cs/UCCH/data/README.md

 Data files.

-MIRFLICKR25K and NUS-WIDE-TC10 could be downloaded from pan.baidu.com.
+MIRFLICKR25K, IAPR-TC12, NUS-WIDE-TC10, and MSCOCO can be downloaded from pan.baidu.com.

 MIRFLICKR25K: